frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

 If this property is set using any of the 3 mechanism specified above, NuGet restore will create the lock file with the following message (in default verbosity):
 ```
 RestoreWithLockFile property is set but no lock file found - generating lock file nuget.packages.lock.
-Subsequently this lock file will be used to restore packages and restore will not modify the lock file unless asked to do so.
+Subsequently this lock file will be used to restore packages and restore will not modify the lock file.
 Learn more: https://aka.ms/nuget-lock-file
 ```

 ### What happens when this property `RestoreWithLockFile` is not set but lock file is present in the project's root folder?